 If the eyes are the window to the soul, then we should probably take good care of them!
-The Vision Council agrees, which is why they started National Sunglasses Day to celebrate the importance of wearing sunglasses to protect our eyes from the sun’s ultraviolent (UV) rays.
+The Vision Council agrees, which is why they started National Sunglasses Day to celebrate the importance of wearing sunglasses to protect our eyes from the sun’s ultraviolet (UV) rays.
 National Sunglasses Day occurs annually on June 27 and is a social media awareness campaign to get consumers to practice “safe-sun behavior” by wearing sunglasses throughout the year.

 While all sunglasses certainly make some sort of fashion statement—check out the hashtag #NationalSunglassesDay for some great pictures of social media users donning their sunglasses—do all sunglasses help protect our eyes?

-Let’s learn more about what specific things you should be looking for when you purchase a pair of sunglasses and how not wearing sunglasses can do real damage your eyes.
+Let’s learn more about what specific things you should be looking for when you purchase a pair of sunglasses and how not wearing sunglasses can do real damage to your eyes.

 What Kind of Sunglasses are Actually Effective?

 Sunglasses come in a wide variety of shapes, styles, and sizes, but which ones help protect your eyes from harmful ultraviolet rays?
 The best sunglasses to buy are ones that have 100% UV protection or UV 400 protection.
 Typically, there will be a sticker on the sunglasses lens that indicates whether it has this quality.